ermites-io/passwd/README.md

 bcrypt is implemented for migration purposes, **`passwd.Compare()`** will works perfectly with `x/crypto/bcrypt` hashed passwords while using a modern profile to store new passwords.

-version < to v0.2.0 & v0.1.3 were tagged on git.sr.ht, so in order to not break
-the global summing of package version, git.sr.ht remains up but won't be updated anymore, and all future versions are released here.
+version < to v0.2.1 were tagged on git.sr.ht, so in order to not break the global golang summing of package versions, git.sr.ht remains up but won't be updated anymore, and all future versions are released here, to upgrade your package just use github.com/ermites-io/passwd v0.2.1+